-The Board recognises that an effective risk management framework requires the existence of a positive risk culture within the business, with clear ownership and accountability for risk.
+- The Board recognises that an effective risk management framework requires the existence of a positive risk culture within the business, with clear ownership and accountability for risk.
 As a leading provider of financial services in Mauritius, it is essential that EIL employees understand their accountabilities and expected standards of conduct.

-From its formation, the overarching objective of the Risk function has been to focus on promoting a positive risk culture and building the necessary risk infrastructure commensurate with EIL's size and market position.
+Transparency and open dialogue in an environment where people feel safe to raise issues or concerns; Ensuring alignment with the desired risk culture when engaging with our people, including recruitment, induction, training, reward and recognition; and - From its formation, the overarching objective of the Risk function has been to focus on promoting a positive risk culture and building the necessary risk infrastructure commensurate with EIL's size and market position.

-ElL's risk culture is enforced through the Code of Ethics and Code of Conduct, ISO 27000, and the leadership framework, as well as through remuneration policies which look to recognise and reward behaviours that reflect the desired risk culture and have appropriate consequences for undesirable behaviour.
+EIL's risk culture is enforced through the Code of Ethics and Code of Conduct, ISO 27000, and the leadership framework, as well as through remuneration policies which look to recognise and reward behaviours that reflect the desired risk culture and have appropriate consequences for undesirable behaviour.